ExtratinPrompt/ExtratinPrompt/README.md

 I'm Christine Praise C. Laput, a web developer and designer passionate about functional and user-friendly digital experiences.

-By bridging **Web Development, UI/UX, and Visual Design**, I transform ideas into practical applications.
+By bridging Web Development, UI/UX, and Visual Design, I transform ideas into practical applications.
 I thrive on learning by building, experimenting with modern stacks, and continuously refining my craft.

 </div>